neelsmith/kanones/src/main/tut/index.md

 The Kanónes github repository at <https://github.com/neelsmith/kanones> includes the basic logic for parsing Greek morphology, written in the language of the [Stuttgart Finite State Transducer toolbox](http://www.cis.uni-muenchen.de/~schmid/tools/SFST/) (*SFST*).
 You supply data for a specific corpus in simple tables (as described below).
 The Kanónes repository includes a build system that reads your data set, rewrites in the SFST notation, and combines this with the basic parsing logic to compile a parser.

+## Detailed documentation

-Technical prerequisites to use Kanónes are:
+### Technical prerequisites

 -   A POSIX-like environment with `sh`, `echo` and `make`
 -   The simple build tool, [sbt](https://github.com/sbt/sbt)
 -   The [Stuttgart FST toolbox](http://www.cis.uni-muenchen.de/~schmid/tools/SFST/)

-## Installing and using `kanónes`
+### Installing and using `kanónes`

 -   [Installation and configuration](configuration)
 -   Managing [your data sets](datasets)
 -   [Building and using a FST parser](parsing)
 -   [Using code libraries to work with parsed output](code-library)

-## Datasets

-Data are read from tables of delimited-text data, and automatically converted to statements in the notation of the Stuttgart Finite State Transducer toolkit <http://www.cis.uni-muenchen.de/~schmid/tools/SFST/>.
+### The orthographic system

+Before you build the morphological datasets for a corpus, you need to specify the orthographic system you will use.

+-   defining the [orthographic system](Orthographic-systems) of a corpus

+### Morphological datasets

+Your principal in building a parser with kanónes is to compile the data needed to parse a given corpus.
+These datasets are organized as simple tables in delimited-text forma, and are translated into statements in SFST notation in the compilation process.

+The string values for stems and endings in these tables must use the alphabet defined for this orthographic system.

+The values for

+The layout of the tables described below is simple.
 Parsers are built from two kinds of datasets:

 1.  [morphological lexica](Stem-tables) ("stems")
 2.  [inflectional rules](Rules-tables)

-## The orthographic system

--   defining the [orthographic system](Orthographic-systems) of a corpus

-## The parsing logic of the FST
+### The parsing logic of the FST

 The [logic of the finite state transducer](FST-logic) is independent of the data sets, and written in the Stuttgart Finite State Transducer notation.

-## The URN manager
+### The URN manager

 (TBA)

-## Debugging utilities
+### Debugging utilities

 (TBA)